Great Compact Discs: Sun Ra

 ~

-Recorded September 1982; originally released 1984; reissued 2015 as a download, 2020 on C. D. (Discogs), with one bonus track: ‘Drop Me Off in Harlem’, which had originally been released as the only track unique to the Y Records album Nuclear War, which was otherwise comprised of tracks from A Fireside Chat with Lucifer and Celestial Love
+Recorded September 1982; released 1984 (Discogs); reissued 2015 as a download, 2020 on C. D. (Discogs), with one bonus track: ‘Drop Me Off in Harlem’, which had originally been released as the only track unique to the 1984 Y Records album Nuclear War, which was otherwise comprised of tracks from A Fireside Chat with Lucifer and Celestial Love

 ~